 Founded in 1832, Kunstverein Braunschweig has become one of the most respected and internationally recognized art associations in Germany.
 Its program – featuring six to nine solo or group exhibitions and other projects each year – highlights significant developments in international contemporary art.

 Central to the Kunstverein’s concept is the promotion of emerging artists against the background of current artistic and socio-political discourses; it also regularly enables the production of new works.
 Kunstverein Braunschweig defines itself as a lively place of exchange and dialogue.
 Committed to enhancing the perception and appreciation of contemporary art, it actively engages audiences with an array of guided tours, workshops, lectures, artist talks, and publications.

-Parallel to the programme in the Villa Salve Hospes itself, four exhibitions have been shown annually in the adjacent “Remise” (Coach House) since 1996.
-As a field for experimentation it serves as a platform four young artistic positions and curatorial projects.
+Parallel to the program in Villa Salve Hospes is the program in the adjacent Remise (coach house), where exhibitions have been held since 1996.
+As a field for experimentation, the Remise offers a further platform for innovative contemporary art and curatorial projects.

 Kunstverein Braunschweig has been located in the Villa Salve Hospes on Lessingplatz since 1946.
 Built between 1805 and 1808, architect Peter Joseph Krahe designed it as a private residence for merchant Dietrich Wilhelm Krause in the classical style.
 Its clear, simple layout evokes the tradition of Renaissance-era Venetian villas.
 Typifying this style is Villa La Rotonda, an elaborate residence designed by Italian Renaissance architect Andrea Palladio.

 At the heart of the villa’s spatial concept is its central arrangement of rooms and the vertical and horizontal visual axes that open up between them.
 The defining feature of the house is its axis through the main entrance, with its scenic ties to the park.
 The villa’s two floors accommodate nearly 400 square meters of exhibition space.